 - 1 ripe avocado, halved and sliced

-- optional condiments: thinly sliced cabbage, cilantro, thinly sliced radish, pico de gallo, tomatillo salsa, avocado slices or guacamole
+- optional condiments: thinly sliced cabbage, cilantro, thinly sliced radish, pico de gallo, La Taqueria sauce, avocado slices or guacamole

 - Preheat oven to 400 degrees.

-- Roast in the top third of the oven until the fish starts to flake and is opaque, about 15 minutes.
+- Roast the fish in the top third of the oven until the fish starts to flake and is opaque, about 10 minutes.